Holdings of the Shambhala Archives

 The holdings of the Shambhala Archives include a large selection of video, photographic, and audio materials, as well as documents, books, manuscripts, calligraphies, and other physical objects.
+This includes many teachings of Chögyam Trungpa, Rinpoche; as well as the teachings of many other Buddhist teachers, and oral histories of their students.
+To learn about the listing of audio, video, and photographs in the collection, by category (fonds), view the Archives Fonds page.

 The holdings of the Shambhala Archives includes more than: